ISVL119/isvl-plusplus/README.md

 For licensing information, please see the `LICENSE` and `NOTICE` files.

-Unless explicitly stated otherwise, the original code and documentation authored for this project are released under **CC BY-NC 4.0**.
+Unless explicitly stated otherwise, the original code authored for this project are released under **CC BY-NC 4.0**.
 Third-party code, pretrained weights, datasets, and other external materials remain subject to their respective original licenses.

 ## Acknowledgements